MicrosoftDocs/Devices-docs/surface-hub/first-run-program-surface-hub-3.md

 ## Surface Hub 3 OOBE setup

 > [!TIP]
-> When you run first-time setup, ensure you stay connected to automatically download required updates to enable the current user experience.
+> When you run first-time setup, ensure you stay connected to the Internet to automatically download required updates to enable the current user experience.
+We recommend connecting via a wired Ethernet cable.

 1. Press the power button to start the device.